+The City Auditor's Office was created in November 1979 by a special act of the legislature.
 As provided by the Gainesville City Charter, the City Auditor is appointed by and reports directly to the City Commission.
-Resolution 970187 establishes City Auditor responsibilities and administrative procedures.
+Resolution 150127 establishes the City Auditor's responsibilities and administrative procedures.
 An Audit and Finance Committee consisting of the Mayor and Mayor Pro-Tem provides oversight of activities.

-To promote honest, efficient, effective and fully accountable government.
+To promote honest, efficient, effective, transparent and fully accountable government.

-- Actively working with appointed officials in identifying risks, evaluating controls and making recommendations that promote efficient and effective delivery of City services.
+- Actively work with City leadership in evaluating risk management processes, evaluating controls and making recommendations that promote efficient and effective operations and delivery of city services.

-- Advancing accountability to the public and the City Commission through the provision of assurance and advisory services.
+- Advance accountability to the public and the City Commission through the provision of assurance and advisory services.

-- Maintaining a professional work environment that attracts and retains talented, dedicated and experienced staff who consistently act with integrity and are committed to improving City services, accountability and transparency.
+- Maintain a professional work environment that attracts and retains talented, dedicated and experienced staff who consistently act with integrity and are committed to improving city services, accountability and transparency.